Grade Level: 10 (9-11)

 Before you can solve a problem like this, you need to first understand the scientific principles surrounding the problem.
 This is one of the first steps engineers take: brainstorming and researching content involving the problem.
-In this case, we will first listen to Dr. Z. L. Wang discuss the importance of nanotechnology and how it can be applied to solving medical problems, such as a sore throat.
-During this interview, Dr. Wang explains how several disciplines promote the understanding and applications of nanoscience and nanotechnology.
+In this case, we will first listen to Timothy Hanks discuss the importance of nanotechnology and read articles on how it can be applied to solving medical problems, such as a sore throat.

 Lesson Background and Concepts for Teachers

 Using the Introduction/Motivation content, present students with the Grand Challenge question, which they will later use to Generate Ideas and brainstorm in the associated activity, "Cell Membrane Journal and Brainstorm." and Grand Challenge Journaling and Brainstorming.

-Show students the following interview and articles so they gain a better understanding of the applications of nanoscience and nanotechnology:
+Show students the following video and articles so they gain a better understanding of the applications of nanoscience and nanotechnology: